The Complete Guide to Water Damage Restoration December 7, 2016 – Posted in: Blog, Industrial

 The three water damage classifications are:

-- Category 1 Water Damage: This is where the water originates from a potable or sanitary source and is fit for human consumption.
-This water does not pose a threat to ingestion, dermal or inhalation exposure.
-Sources typically include broken supply lines, sprinkler systems, overflowing containers with no contaminants or natural sources like rain or melt water.
+This is where the water originates from a portable or sanitary source and is fit for human consumption.
+This water does not pose a threat to ingestion, dermal, or inhalation exposure.
+Sources typically include broken supply lines, sprinkler systems, overflowing containers with no contaminants, or natural sources like rain or meltwater.
 This is known as “fresh” water.

-- Category 2 Water Damage: This is where the water contains significant contamination and potentially can cause sickness or discomfort if humans consume or come in contact with it.
-This type of water contains unsafe levels of microorganisms and/or chemical or biological matter such as diluted urine, detergents, seepage from hydrostatic pressure or ruptured storage tanks.
+This is where the water contains significant contamination and potentially can cause sickness or discomfort if humans consume or come in contact with it.
+This type of water contains unsafe levels of microorganisms and/or chemical or biological matter such as diluted urine, detergents, seepage from hydrostatic pressure, or ruptured storage tanks.
 This is known as “gray” water.

-- Category 3 Water Damage: This is where the water is “grossly contaminated” and contains harmful pathogenic and toxigenic agents.
-Raw sewage is by far the most common offender of “black” water, and can be deadly to people and destructive to property if sewage damage restoration is not completely remediated.
+This is where the water is “grossly contaminated” and contains harmful pathogenic and toxigenic agents.
+Raw sewage is by far the most common offender of “black” water and can be deadly to people and destructive to the property if sewage damage restoration is not completely remediated.
 Sources of black water include sanitary sewer backups, brackish water from rivers and streams, flooding seawater and all forms of ingress from natural events where contaminants like pesticides and heavy metals are carried into a building.